hhvm/user-documentation/guides/hhvm/03-deployment/01-intro.md

 ## Server

 Server mode is how you will use HHVM to serve web requests.
-The HHVM process starts up and continuously waits for requests to come in through either its FastCGI server on top of a compatible webserver or Proxygen webserver (your choice as to which you use; Proxygen is the default).
+The HHVM process starts up and continuously waits for requests to come in through either its [FastCGI](./hhvm-servers#fastcgi) server on top of a compatible webserver (e.g., nginx) or [Proxygen](./hhvm-servers#proxygen) webserver (your choice as to which you use; Proxygen is the default).

 Multiple requests can, of course, be served simultaneously, and HHVM also caches code to be shared across requests as well.